DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/brunch/build`
 * `gulp tdd` or `./cook tdd`

-  While the Brunch watcher is running, tests are re-run when code are changed.
+  While the Brunch watcher is running, tests are re-run when code sources are changed.

-  __Note__; tests can be added or removed as code is developed.
-Both Chrome and Firefox are the default browsers.
-This can be overridden with an environment variable, `export USE_BROWSERS=Opera`.

 3\. ***Special Considerations***

 * Brunch plugin eslint-brunch uses eslint 3.
-The demo/react uses version 4.
+The demo uses version 4.
 The `gulp`(production build) command uses a gulp linter, so javascript linting is executed.
 However, if you wish to use the Brunch eslint-brunch plugin, do the following;
 * `cd <install>/public/node_modules/eslint-brunch`
 * `npm install eslint@latest`
 * `cd <install>/public` and edit the `brunch-config.js` file and uncomment the eslint section.